 Remember, it was predicted a few decades ago that by now we would work only a few hours a day, with the rest of the time for leisure.
 While we are working fewer hours than at any other time in history, we’re not clocking in two or three hours per workday and enjoying great wealth.

-The future is bright.We value your comments!
-Please weigh in on our comment section below.
+The future is bright.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com